lvl1/courses/webpack-flux-react-part2.md

 This model improves maintainability when we have more complex react applications, as the data can only flow one way, and the data is kept in the same place.

+For example, let's say you have state in a component in your applications hierarchy.
+You pass this state down your application hierarchy as props to the child components.
+Now you would like to edit the overall state of your application from one of the child components.
+You would like your entire hierarchy to be updated with the new state.
+Redux will allow us to do this.

 Redux is a framework for react that uses ES6.
-Some nice things about Redux:
+Some other nice things about Redux:

 -	Everything is hot-reloadable
 -	It preserves the benefits of Flux, but adds other nice properties thanks to its functional nature